jmhardison/docker-moodle/README.md

 docker-moodle
 =============

-A Dockerfile that installs and runs the latest Moodle 3.1 stable, with external MySQL Database and automatic installation with a default predefined administrator user.
+A Docker image that installs and runs the latest Moodle 3.1 stable, with external MySQL/Mariadb Database and automatic installation with a default predefined administrator user.

 ## Installation